-Unless an offer will be solely in cash, an Offeror or potential Offeror must also announce the same details of the relevant securities of the Offeror (and, if relevant, the relevant securities of the company whose securities will be offered as consideration for the offer) following any announcement identifying it as an Offeror or potential Offeror.
-The announcement of details of the relevant securities of the Offeror is required for securities exchange offers to allow shareholders of the Offeror to determine whether they are "associates" of the Offeror by virtue of holding 5% or more of its relevant securities and thus subject to Rule 22 dealing disclosure requirements.
-However, Class (6) associates (i.e. holders of 5% or more) of the Offeror are not required to disclose their dealings in relevant securities of the Offeree during a cash offer (Note 14 to Rule 22).
+An Offeror or potential Offeror must also announce the same details of the relevant securities of the Offeror (and, if relevant, the relevant securities of the company whose securities will be offered as consideration for the offer) following any announcement identifying it as an Offeror or potential Offeror.
+The announcement of details of the relevant securities of the Offeror is required for both cash offers and securities exchange offers: its purpose is to allow shareholders of the Offeror to determine whether they are "associates" of the Offeror by virtue of holding 5% or more of its relevant securities and thus subject to Rule 22 dealing disclosure requirements.